Charlie Chaplin, Modern Times, 1936

 In the thousands of books and articles written about change management, less emphasis has been placed on so-called “soft” management – leadership, motivation and human dynamics.
 In his article, Why Change Management Fails in Organizations, Ray Williams point out that “change success in large organizations depends on persuading hundreds or thousands of groups and individuals to change the way they work, a transformation people will accept only if they can be persuaded to think differently about their jobs.
 In effect, CEOs must alter the mind-sets of their employees-no easy task.
 I would add to their conclusion that individuals in organizations, to embrace change, must also engage in a process that changes how they think about themselves, not just their job.”

-As recently as 2013, a study by Towers Watson, which involved 276 large and midsize organizations from North America, Europe and Asia, found that only 25% of change management initiatives are successful over the long-term.
+A Towers Watson study that included 276 large and midsize organizations from North America, Europe and Asia, found that only 25% of change management initiatives are successful over the long-term.
 The reason for this low success rate likely reflects the continued emphasis placed on structure and operations and not the thinking, beliefs and behaviors of employees – an uncontrollable set of dynamics.

 Aubrey C. Daniels, author or Other People’s Habits suggests that it’s a rare leader who understands the connection between human psycho-dynamics and behavior change.
 It is simply neglected territory in modern management.
 He says that “how employees are paid, appraised, rewarded and recognized has financial implications,” but when designed without an understanding of human behavior, the results can be destructive.

 According to Daniels, “My 30 years of experience with corporate America have led me to believe most business leaders are trained in the math of balance sheets, not the science of human behavior.
 They don’t understand that you can’t change organizational behavior without changing human behavior.
 Only when managers understand the basic principles of behavioral science and apply them skillfully will they realize the full potential of their employees and their organizations. “